Courses & Admissions

 4. What do I do once I’m accepted to CLI?

-After receiving notification of acceptance into a CLI program, we will email you a detailed Pre-Departure Checklist in PDF format.
+After receiving notification of acceptance into a CLI program, you will receive a detailed Pre-Departure Checklist.
 This checklist will include comprehensive information detailing the enrollment process and important considerations about studying in China.

 5. Should I begin studying Chinese before I arrive in Guilin?